13shivam/classic-q-interface/README.md

 6. **New Session**: Click "New" to start fresh conversation and clear loaded state

 ### MCP Configuration
-*Editing MCP server configuration with built-in editor and dark mode*

 1. Click "MCP Config" button to open editor
 2. Edit JSON configuration with syntax highlighting and line numbers